 I am responsible for most of the imagery and written content on the site.
 I have worked as a professional photographer for almost twenty years, including 14 years as art director for Visit Wales.
 I have had thousands of images and many travel features published worldwide, for the likes of The Guardian, The Observer, The Independent, The Times, BBC and Visit Britain to name a few.

 Travel has been my passion from a very early age.
 After organising local youth club trips to France during my teens, I visited the old USSR and Inter Railed around eastern Europe for a month before university.
 After graduating (History, Manchester) and moonlighting as a music journalist for a while, I then undertook three solo backpacking trips around the Middle East and Caucasus, taking in Iran, Turkey, Syria, Lebanon, Georgia and Pakistan.

 It was as a result of these trips that I took up photography for the first time in over a decade, teaching myself through trial and error.
 I then began contributing freelance travel features for some of the UK national newspapers.
 Soon afterwards I began commissioned work for Wales Tourist Board and Visit Britain, settling in as commissioning editor and art director for the former, which eventually became Visit Wales.
-I spent every available spare moment exploring and photographing Wales and Europe.
+I spent every available spare moment exploring and photographing Wales, Europe and now Australia.